zybee/ee579g7/README.md

 _RS_Dist_Tx_ : This is the transmitter code for the distributed scheme

 _Jammer_ : This is the code for the jammer nodes, that serve for external interference

+Reference : The RadioStrength Demo provided with the sunSPOT sdk